BaliramBhandeJavaDeveloper/Agile-Java-backend-code-challenge/README.md

 ### Features

-The application to develop has to manage a collection of users with the following information:
+The application to develop has to manage a collection of userDetails with the following information:

 * Username (unique)
 * Name